 The top 4 customers therefore account for 54% of revenues (46% in 2017).
 Which makes any move surrounding these quite sensitive to the figures.

-I do not pretend to have any knowledge of Alfa’s software, although needless to say these are complex, large contracts.
+I do not pretend to have any knowledge of Alfa’s software.
+Needless to say these are complex, large contracts.
 The worry is why further business has not been won.
-The number of customers decreased from 32 in 2017 to 27 in 2018, which is a significant decrease and goes some way to explain why revenues have fell.
+The number of customers decreased from 32 in 2017 to 27 in 2018.
+This is a significant decrease and goes some way to explain why revenues have fallen.
 Is this the product, or more general market conditions?
 It is difficult to tell.

 As always the assessment has always got to do with the valuation.
 The rapid growth that was anticipated at IPO has now largely disappeared, and this was underpinning the share price.
-The company was valued at something like £1.2bn with profits of just £33.8m in 2017, obviously a huge multiple.
-Given the many disappointments in this sector, it goes without saying that it would take a real special case for a new company to come in and dominate, and on this evidence it looks that Alfa, while competent, are not that.
+The company was valued at something like £1.2bn with profits of just £33.8m in 2017.
+This was obviously a huge multiple.
+Given the many disappointments in this sector, it goes without saying that it would take a real special case for a new company to come in and dominate.
+On this evidence it looks that Alfa, while competent, are not that.

-However, the rapid decrease in price has now led to Alfa’s market capitalisation being more realistic: something like £250m at current prices.
+However, the rapid decrease in price has now led to Alfa’s market capitalisation being more realistic.
+It’s now something like £250m at current prices.
 This is still a punchy valuation considering the last set of profits, and in some ways you are still paying for future profits today.

 Another potential is that Alfa simply get taken over by a competitor.
 Adjusted for cash, this may be tempting to some, particularly with exchange rates benefiting foreign owners.

 Despite the IPO being rather useless for investors I feel the company has been fairly competently run.
 Further, the owners still retain a majority stake.
 In the short-term they are certain to be survivors, but I don’t have enough conviction to invest for the long-term.
 3/5.